49 Neal Street

 135 Spring Street

-This small, charming Bed& Breakfast in a historic brick building dating to 1835 boasts an idea location in downtown Portland.
+This small, charming Bed & Breakfast – in a historic brick building dating to 1835 – boasts an ideal location in downtown Portland.
 Located in the Arts District, this quaint spot is a short walk from the Old Port and waterfront.
 Your innkeeper and host Buddy Marcum takes great pride in creating a relaxing getaway.
 Comfortable accommodations await you along with a five-star dining experience in the morning.